AFRICA

 The New Zealand Commerce Commission encourages pre-notification consultations.
 The New Zealand Commerce Commission expects a substantially developed draft application to be provided, alongside supporting documents, at least a week prior to pre-notification consultations.
 The main purpose of a pre-notification consultation and provision of a draft application is to expedite the consideration of an application for clearance if and when it is filed by informing the New Zealand Commerce Commission of any complex/unfamiliar markets, clarifying what information and evidence the New Zealand Commerce Commission is likely to require and reducing the need for further information requests and extensions.

-The deadlines for the New Zealand Commerce Commission's investigation will only start to run from the formal submission, but it is normally advisable not to formally submit the notification before the New Zealand Commerce Commission has invited the parties to do so.
+The statutory deadlines for the New Zealand Commerce Commission's investigation will only start to run from the date the formal submission is accepted and registered.

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges